Better Promotion Management in 4 Steps

 Reach full control of your promotions one step at a time

-Campaigns cause headaches for supply chain managers, but in many cases, promotion management can be significantly improved relatively easily.
-You can get great results simply by separating normal demand from campaign demand!
+Promotions cause headaches for supply chain managers, but in many cases, promotion management can be significantly improved relatively easily.
+You can get great results simply by separating normal demand from promotion demand!

 Table 1.
 Promotion management development phase requirements and potential benefits.

 Developing promotion management requires long-term work.
 Raising your accuracy goals means meeting tougher requirements for collecting promotion data.
 Since there is not necessarily any data available at the beginning, you have to proceed step by step (just like with that elephant sandwich).

 There are several major incentives to improve your promotion management:

 - In phase one, forecasting accuracy for normal demand improves as soon as you separate out promotion-led sales